micmejia/bible-dump/AMPC/Hebrews/Heb 6.md

-In order that you may not grow disinterested _and_ become [spiritual] sluggards, but imitators, behaving as do those who through faith ([^b]by their leaning of the entire personality on God in Christ in absolute trust and confidence in His power, wisdom, and goodness) and by practice of patient endurance _and_ waiting are [now] inheriting the promises.
+In order that you may not grow disinterested _and_ become [spiritual] sluggards, but imitators, behaving as do those who through faith (by their leaning of the entire personality on God in Christ in absolute trust and confidence in His power, wisdom, and goodness) and by practice of patient endurance _and_ waiting are [now] inheriting the promises.